geotools/geotools/docs/user/library/render/gtrenderer.rst

 * Experiment with different Java 2D graphics settings such as anti-aliasing
-* Use background threads to draw tiles, and allowing your swing control to pull the tiles onto the screen for a smooth "slippy" map
+* Use background threads to draw tiles, and allowing your swing control to pull the tiles onto the screen for a smooth "slippery" map

 3D
 ^^